 Brexit will have a profound impact on the lives of children and young people for many years to come.
 We are working to ensure that the rights of children and young people are considered throughout the negotiation process and that the best interests of children are put first.

-Together with notable children’s charities and experts, we have put together a briefing paper Making Brexit work for children: The impact of Brexit on children and young people.
+Together with notable children’s charities and experts, last year we put together a briefing paper Making Brexit work for children: The impact of Brexit on children and young people.
 Our key concerns include ensuring that children’s rights are routinely protected and promoted when EU law is transposed into domestic law, and ensuring that European National children in the UK are able to build their futures in this country.

 The protection and promotion of children’s rights